Note: see session law sections for effective dates.

 (y) Failure to repay a state or federally secured student loan in accordance with the provisions of the loan.

-(z) Providing interstate telemedicine services other than according to section 147.032.
+(z) Providing interstate telehealth services other than according to section 147.032.

 (a) The board may not grant a license to practice medicine to any person who has been convicted of a felony-level criminal sexual conduct offense.